siberianfox/g2wiki/Alarm-Processing.md

 - Stop spindle (unconditionally)
 - Turn off coolant (unconditionally)
 - Flush queued planner moves and any commands in the serial buffer
-- Reject new action commands (gcode blocks, SET commands, and other actions).
+- Reject new action commands.
 Non-action commands are still honored (GETs), assuming the system is still operational enough to be inspectable.
+Rejected commands are responded with a 206 status code: STAT_COMMAND_REJECTED_BY_PANIC
 - Motor power management remains in effect, although the machining cycle is now over.
 - Generate a JSON exception report indicating the PANIC state and the input channel, command line, or coded error that invoked the panic

 PANIC can only be exited by a hardware reset or soft reset (^x)